gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 ## Try it :rocket:

 Start the local module in a development environment using the `dev-isolated` script.
-If you haven't completed the [develop a module in isolation](./develop-a-module-in-isolation.md) guide, use the `dev` script instead and skip the part about Tanstack Query devtools.
+If you haven't completed the [develop a module in isolation](./develop-a-module-in-isolation.md) guide, use the `dev` script instead and skip the part about TanStack Query devtools.
 Then, navigate to the `/page` page.

 You should notice that the character's data is being fetch from the MSW request handler and rendered on the page.
-Additionally, you should notice that the Tanstack Query devtools are available (a ribbon at the bottom right corner).
+Additionally, you should notice that the TanStack Query devtools are available (a ribbon at the bottom right corner).

 #### Troubleshoot issues